Connect your AI

 Deploy with the CLI

-No assistant required: the same pipeline is a one-liner from any terminal, and a NIPPY_TOKEN environment variable away from running in CI.
+The same publish pipeline is a one-liner from any terminal, and a NIPPY_TOKEN environment variable away from running in CI.

 FAQ